Tori-coder/Project-2/README.md

 * Instantly understand who and what the quiz is for;
 * Be able to navigate the quiz easily;
 * Understand the rules of the quiz before starting the game;
-* Know how many questions there will be;
 * Know the score during and after playing the quiz